 Sixty-eight percent of pet owners think there should be a limit on who can buy fireworks, according to a survey of 263 Bought By Many members and customers.
+Although there is currently no such limit, there are things you can do to help your pet cope with fireworks.
+We asked dog coach Vicky Carne for advice.

 Was your pet scared on Bonfire Night?